Meet Martin & Gina

 A large term life policy and disability insurance policy will be taken out on Gina since she is the primary income earner and the business cannot continue without her.

-Most importantly, a cash flow plan is put into place so that Martin and Gina can have the confidence of knowing that they are saving enough for the future, while budgeting sufficient amounts for travel and other discretionary expenses along the way.
+Most importantly, Navigoe’s financial planners in Redondo Beach helped put a cash flow plan into place so that Martin and Gina can feel confident they are saving enough for the future while budgeting sufficient amounts for travel and other discretionary expenses along the way.

 The Result